Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 - Provide direct access from the new multi-storey cycle park to the station footbridge, rather than a lengthy walk through the main station entrance.

-The new station at Chesterton is currently under construction and due to open in December 2016.
-It will be linked to the Guided Busway and Chisholm Trail, and have large car and cycle parks.
-These facilities will significantly improve access to the rail network from north Cambridge, including the various business and science parks, Milton, Fen Ditton, Histon and Impington.
+The new station at Chesterton opened on 21 May 2017.
+It is linked to the Guided Busway to the west and will be at the northern end of the Chisholm Trail.
+It has 450 car parking and 1,000 cycle parking spaces.
+Access to the rail network is greatly improved for north Cambridge, including the various business and science parks, Milton, Fen Ditton, Histon and Impington.

-- Incentivise a bus operator to run a service connecting this station with Darwin Green and North West Cambridge developments.
+- Incentivise a bus operator to run a regular service connecting the station with Orchard Park, Darwin Green, North West Cambridge and West Cambridge.

 - Plan for adding an eastern access to the station from Chesterton Fen as part of any future development of the area.

-The need for a station at Addenbrooke’s to serve the expanding Biomedical Campus is urgent now that AstraZeneca are moving in.
-It is anticipated that the site will grow to 30,000 workers.
+The need for a station at Addenbrooke’s to serve the expanding Biomedical Campus is urgent now that AstraZeneca, Papworth and Abcam have moved in, and a new children’s hospital is being planned.
+In 2017, the campus was seeing over 40,000 trips onto the site each weekday.
+That is forecast to rise to 67,500 daily trips by 2031, based on current plans for the site.
 Although the Guided Busway provides a fast and convenient service from the existing station, buses will struggle to meet growing demand at peak times.

 Ely to Cambridge